datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

 The following procedure can be followed to deploy $productName$'s Web Application Firewall in detection-only mode and customize the rules:

 1. Enable Detection Only mode.
-Detection Only mode will run all rules, but not execute any disruptive actions.
+Detection Only mode will run all rules, but won't execute any disruptive actions.
    This is configured by the directive [SecRuleEngine][].

    You also want to enable debug logs, which are necessary to identify false positives.
 You can them in the